tbrownaw 4 months ago

 "At the point where the illusion becomes too expensive to maintain, they will just take down the scenery, they will pull back the curtains, they will move the tables and chairs out of the way and you will see the brick wall at the back of the theater."

-cma a day ago
+cma 4 months ago

 great firewall america